RedPixelSoftware/picoide/README.md

 * How do i install it?

 To install PicoIDE, you need any c++ compiler to be installed.
-Google "g++ installation <YOUR LINUX DISTRO>" for help.
+Google "c++ compiler installation <YOUR LINUX DISTRO>" for help.

 After that, download archive, and extract it into any folder.